ifremer-bioinformatics/samba/docs/output.md

 Sample distances are evaluated through beta diversity analyses.
 The ASV count table will be normalized to calculate beta diversity distance matrices.

 Four normalization methods are used in samba :
-- **No-normalization** : the beta diversity is calculated on raw ASVs counts.
+- **No-normalization** : the beta diversity is calculated on raw ASV counts.
 Warning : We do not recommend to use theses results for your data interpretation, this normalization aims to help to select the normalization method that fits the best your dataset.
 - **Rarefaction** : the rarefaction normalization consists in reducing the number of sequences in the samples to the size of the smallest sample.
 This method is recommended if all your samples have almost the same sequences number repartition.
 Beware if you have samples with low and high number of sequences, you could lost diversity and end to a bad results interpretation.
 - **[Bioconductor DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)** normalization : DESeq2 has been widely used in RNA-seq analysis to detect differential gene expression.
 This method can also be used as metabarcoding data normalization to evaluate if an ASV is more or less present through samples.
 Remind that the ending normalised table will contain positive and negative values and will thereby not be usable as an input for further analysis.
 - **[Bioconductor metagenomeSeq CSS](https://rdrr.io/bioc/metagenomeSeq/man/cumNormMat.html)** : Cumulative Sum Scaling returns a matrix normalized by scaling counts up to and including the pth quantile.
 The method will give more weight to rare species.